 How did your organization get started with Zuul?

-We started using Zuul, an open source CI tool, two years ago with Zuulv2 and Jenkins.
+We started using Zuul for open source CI two years ago with Zuulv2 and Jenkins.
 At the beginning, we only used Gerrit and Jenkins, but as new developers joined leboncoin each new day, this solution was not enough.
 After some research and a proof-of-concept, we gave Zuul a try, running between Gerrit and Jenkins.
 In less than a month (and without an official thick documentation) we’ve setup a complete new stack.
 We ran it for a year before moving to Zuulv3.
 Zuulv3 is more complex in terms of setup but brings us more features using up-to-date tools like Ansible or OpenStack.

 Describe how you’re using it: